hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 ### Static Credentials

-!> **Warning:** Hard-coding credentials into any Terraform configuration are not recommended, and risks secret leakage should this file ever be committed to a public version control system.
+!> **Warning:** Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.

 Static credentials can be provided by adding an `access_key` and `secret_key`